 If you are exposed/become ill with COVID-19 (or live with/care for someone who is exposed/becomes ill), please follow current MSU guidelines and contact Dr. Geske to request due date extensions or make-up assessments.

-Please notify your college for grief absence or extended absences such as hospitalizations.
-In the case of extended absences, please contact the course director to discuss options for making up multiple course assignments.
+Please notify your College for grief absence or extended absences such as hospitalizations.
+In the case of extended absences, please contact Dr. Geske to discuss options for making up multiple course assignments.

 Make-Ups for Labs